 Test and Trace Support Payment

-In some circumstances, if you are required by law to self-isolate from the 28 September you may be supported by a payment of £500.
+In some circumstances, if you are required by law to self-isolate, you may be supported by a payment of £500.

 Government have announced a financial package to support and enforce self-isolation.